pensjonatus/flash-fiction/blog/pop-quiz.md

 ---
-title: 'Pop Quiz'
+title: Pop Quiz
 date: '2013-09-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 1\.
 Which is the most tasty?